-CONSPIRACY THEORIES, INTERVIEWS AND INVESTIGATION .
+CONSPIRACY THEORIES, INTERVIEWS AND INVESTIGATION ·

 In light of the fact that the assassination of Robert Kennedy was one of several tragic political murders and shootings that have occured in this country in the past decade, and in light of continued acts of terrorism and intrigue linking various intelligence agencies with acts of violence throughout the world, it is understandable that every conceivable theory about the murders of President John Kennedy and Senator Robert Kennedy has arisen.
 Additionally, both men were brothers, committed to a political philosophy and governmental policy that can be described as liberal and progressive.
 It is also understandable that both men, through their charismatic personalities and emotional following, generated considerable distrust, suspicion, and hostility among many people.
-Furthermore, the tragic occurance in Dallas, the fact that Lee Harvey Oswald never stood trial, the rather strange deaths of a police officer, and Jack Ruby, and the subsequent revelations concerning American foreign policy and intelligence agencies during of President the Administration all have added a cloud of distrust and suspicion It is therefore underconcerning death of President Kennedy. standable that a strong degree of suspicion exists that similar unresolved questions concerning the death of the President's brother, Senator Robert Kennedy, remain to be answered.
+Furthermore, the tragic occurance in Dallas, the fact that Lee Harvey Oswald never stood trial, the rather strange deaths of a Dallas police officer, and Jack Ruby, and the subsequent concerning American foreign policy and American intelligence agencies during the Administration of President all have added a cloud of distrust and suspicion concerning death of President Kennedy.
+It is therefore understandable that a strong degree of suspicion exists that similar unresolved questions concerning the death of the President's brother, Senator Robert Kennedy, remain to be answered.